Heliodisplay: M50 and M100

-S and L and XL
+S, L, and XL

-In 2011, IO2 reintroduced the smaller format Heliodisplays along with the standard L (large) models that project approximately 2 meter 2-meter-tall image (for life size person projections).
-The L models can be placed on the floor as a standing tower and take up slightly more area than a sheet of paper (14 inches in diameter) and weigh in around 70 lbs (35 kg), allowing it to be moved around by one person.
+In 2011, IO2 reintroduced the smaller format Heliodisplays along with the standard L (large) models that project approximately a 2-meter-tall image (for life-size person projections).
+The L models can be placed on the floor as a standing tower and take up slightly more area than a sheet of paper (14 inches in diameter) and weigh in around 70 lbs (31.8 kg), allowing it to be moved around by one person.
 Power consumption for the base tower 2-meter version is as energy efficient as the legacy models and consumes around 300 watts.
-The system is based on improvements to the M100, and similarly, the s (small) models over the legacy versions of the m30, both in image and user interface.
+The system is based on improvements to the M100, and similarly, the small) models over the legacy versions of the m30, both in image and user interface.
 The XL model is a separate system that supports larger-format images beyond the 2-meter range.
 All units from 2009 have a simple interface with a single on/off button and power cord.

 i versions

 IO2 incorporated various advances to the existing platforms, and most of the equipment's weight was reduced by close to 50%.
-Current 2.3-meter systems now weigh closer to 38 lb (17.2 kg), along with a 20% reduction in form factor and footprint.
+Current 2.3-meter systems weigh closer to 38 lbs (17.2 kg), along with a 20% reduction in form factor and footprint.
 Equipment efficiency was improved to over 90%, while still maintaining its relatively quiet operation of around 39 dB (as compared to other fan-based technologies).
-Image recovery time is under 1.0 seconds in some models, along with wireless communication to limit the cables to only the power cord.
+Image recovery time is under 1 second in some models, along with wireless communication to limit the cables to only the power cord.
 Overall image fidelity and stability were further improved.